Ion Storm

-Ion Storm, L.P. was an American video game developer founded by video game industry veterans John Romero and Tom Hall, both formerly of id Software.
+Ion Storm, L.P. was an American video game developer founded in Dallas, Texas in November 1996 by John Romero and Tom Hall, both formerly of id Software; a branch in Austin, Texas was opened in 1997.
+In April 1999, Eidos Interactive acquired 51% of the company in exchange for advances to the developers.

 Despite an impressive pedigree and high expectations, the company only produced one commercial and critical success, 2000's Deus Ex.

-The company was founded in Dallas, Texas in November 1996; a branch in Austin, Texas was opened in 1997.
-In April 1999, Eidos Interactive acquired 51% of the company in exchange for advances to the developers.
 The Dallas studio closed in July 2001, leaving the Austin studio as the new headquarters.
 After financial struggles at Eidos Interactive, the Austin studio followed with its own closure in February 2005.

 History

 Formation

 Ion Storm was founded by John Romero, Tom Hall, Todd Porter and Jerry O'Flaherty on November 15, 1996, with its headquarters in Dallas, Texas.
 Hall came up with the name, the "Storm" part coming from Porter's first project for the company.
 The company had signed a licensing deal with Eidos Interactive for six games, and the founders planned to scoop up titles from other companies that were close to completion, finish them, and push them out quickly to bring in initial revenue.

 In a fashion similar to other dot com busts, the company spent lavishly on office decor and facilities for employees.
 The corporate headquarters of Ion Storm were located in Suite 5400, 22000 sqft of space in a penthouse suite on the 54th floor, the top floor, of the Chase Tower in Downtown Dallas.
 Ion Storm spent $2 million on the facility.
 Lisa Chadderdon of Fast Company said that the penthouse location was "unusual".
 For the first ten years after the construction of the JPMorgan Chase Tower, the penthouse location had been unleased.

 Russ Berger Design Group, a firm most known for its work in designing recording studios, was responsible for the interior design of the headquarters.
 This included a ten-foot-wide company logo set into the terrazzo floor of the lobby and matching green elevator doors.
 The headquarters included a "crash room", a dormitory facility with two beds, three couches, a VCR, a wide-screen television, and two telephone booths.
 It also housed a gaming room with a ping-pong table and four arcade machines, a changing area, and a shower room.
 The headquarters included these facilities because many employees in the video game industry work long hours at a time.
 The sun shone through the office's glass rooftop directly into the monitors of the employees, forcing them to cover their cubicles with black fabric.